ChaosArnhug/LINFO2347-Network-Attacks/README.md

 *Note: The attack can be launched from any host, but the `ws2` host is used for demonstration purposes.*

 **Example Output**:

 ![syn flood](./screenshots/syn_flood.png)

+On `http` (target):

+`watch -n 1 'ss -tan | grep "SYN-RECV" | wc -l'`

+To monitor "every second" the SYN received

+We can see that we reach ~255 occupied "temporary" unacked connections.
+Even though we send more packets (due to timeouts).

 #### Defense